yonicd/ggedit/README.md

     - If the user doesn't edit the theme updatedThemes will not be returned

 ##rgg
 After you finish editing the plots the natural progression is to use them in the rest of the script.
 In ggedit there is the function rgg (remove and replace ggplot).
-Using this function you can chain into the original code changes to the plot without creating multiplying script needlessly.
+Using this function you can chain into the original code changes to the plot without multiplying script needlessly.

 [![Using ggedit with ggplot2 objects](http://img.youtube.com/vi/0QmJHwoWQWM/0.jpg)](http://www.youtube.com/watch?v=0QmJHwoWQWM)